Linuxfabrik/monitoring-plugins/check-plugins/lynis/README.md

                         discovery.
 Can be specified multiple times.
 Takes precedence over --interface.
 Example:
                         `--network=192.0.2.0/24`
+  --no-match-severity {ok,warn,crit,unknown}
-  --no-perfdata         Suppress the performance data section from the output.
+                        State to report when no item matches the filters and nothing is checked.
+Default: warn --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is